 Dating back to at least the 900s, young students were educated in a primary school called a maktab.
 Commonly, maktabs were attached to a mosque, where the resident scholars and imams would hold classes for children.
 These classes would cover topics such as basic Arabic reading and writing, arithmetic, and Islamic laws.

-Most of the local population was educated by such primary schools throughout their childhood.
-After completing the curriculum of the maktab, students could go on to their adult life and find an occupation, or move on to higher education in a madrasa, the Arabic world for “school”.
+Most of the local population was educated in such primary schools throughout their childhood.
+After completing the curriculum of the maktab, students could go on to their adult lives and find an occupation or move on to higher education in a madrasa, the Arabic word for “school”.

 In the 1100s, there were 75 madrasas in Cairo, 51 in Damascus, and 44 in Aleppo.
 There were hundreds more in Muslim Spain at this time as well.

-When a student completed their course of study, they would be granted an ijaza, or a license certifying that they have completed that program and are qualified to teach it as well.
+When a student completed their course of study, they would be granted an ijaza, or license, certifying that they had completed that programme and were qualified to teach it as well.